JRGInc/2019-Water-Meter/README.md

 	/periodic
 ```

-## Capture Videos and Convert to Images for TensorFlow Model Training
+## Capture Videos and Convert to Images for TensorFlow Image Classification Model Training

 This requires two Raspberry Pis: one with TB6600 stepper motor driver and NEMA 17 stepper motor attached to meter shaft, the other with PiCamera v2 to image meter.
 It is important to have smooth and consistent shaft rotation.
 Then RPI3B+ on the stepper motor rotates the motor much more smoothly than the RPI0W.
 Each full rotation of the least significant digit requires approximately 200 main shaft rotations on the meter.